8 great Italian singers to help you improve your Italian

 Franco Battiato – Experimental, Progressive Pop Music

 Battiato is a Sicilian-born singer-songwriter, composer, painter, filmmaker, writer.
 He is known in Italy as “il Maestro – the Master” for its prominence in the world of music.
 Love or hate him, but most probably love him!
-Its music is a combination of poetry, esoteric religion concepts and philosophy.
+Its themes are a combination of poetry, esoteric religious concepts and philosophy.
 Perhaps the best Italian still-alive music personality in the Italian contemporary music scene.

-His most famous song is “La Cura”, one of the most beautiful Italian love songs ever.
+His most famous song is “La Cura,” which many think is the most beautiful Italian love song of all time.

 Mannarino – Pop Folk

 Mannarino is an emerging Italian singer-songwriter and musician.
-His songs are a combination of poetry, stories of ordinary people (his lyrics are often inspired by the suburbs of Rome, where he grew up) and sounds from around the world.
-Some of his songs contain verses in the Roman dialect which makes its overall production somehow refreshing and unique in the contemporary Italian music scene.
+His songs are a combination of poetry and ordinary people (his lyrics are often inspired by the suburbs of Rome, where he grew up).
+Some of his songs contain verses in the Roman dialect, making its overall production somehow refreshing and unique in the contemporary Italian music scene.

 L’arca di Noè

-She is known in Italy as “la cantatessa”, a Sicilian born singer-songwriter, guitarist and musician who is known for her distinctive and tenacious voice.
+She is known in Italy as “la cantatessa”, a Sicilian born singer-songwriter, guitarist, and musician known for her distinctive and tenacious voice.

 Mario Biondi – Jazz

 Do you like jazz?
 Mario Biondi is the most famous jazz musician in Italy and an internationally recognized jazz artist.
-He sings (and plays) with his deep warm voice all over the world, both in Italian and English.
+He sings (and plays) with his deep warm voice worldwide, both in Italian and English.

-Lorenzo Cherubini, known as “Jovanotti” is one of Italians most favourite contemporary pop singer and rapper.
-He has been a symbol of youth culture in the 90s, but still today, he enjoys a ton of success across people of different generations.
+Lorenzo Cherubini, known as “Jovanotti” is one of Italians most favorite contemporary pop singers and rappers.
+He has been a symbol of youth culture in the 90s, but today, he enjoys a ton of success across different generations.

-Other than being a singer, he is also considered a prominent social figure in Italy for his social commitment.
-In 2010, he was the first Italian singer to be invited to the University of Harvard to give a lesson about human rights.
+Besides being a singer, he is also considered a prominent social figure in Italy for his social commitment.
+In 2010, he was the first Italian singer to be invited to the University of Harvard to teach human rights.